yvelikova/axway-open-docs/content/en/docs/central/connect-api-manager/Agent-security-api-manager.md

 ## Agent security scans

-Axway’s Product Security Office dictates that the agents undergo regular security assessments of supporting infrastructure and application components, including active scans of the core code.
-Each build of the code runs various static code analysis and software vulnerability tools.
-We track remediation of findings according to Axway’s Security policy.
+All of Axway’s software is developed under a Secure Software Development Lifecycle; therefore, the agents undergo regular security analysis.

-All code in the agents is written in Golang.
-Axway performs regular vulnerability static analysis using the following tools:
+The agents are implemented in Golang.
+The following security tools are run against the agents and the findings are remediated:

 * Golint - scans the code for possible coding errors or inconsistencies